rootadm79/freemint_os_distro/README.md

 3. Insert the card into your Atari
 4. Boot from drive **C:**

-✔ Done — system boots directly into GUI
+✔ System boots directly into GUI

 ---